cooper6558/CEVAC-Forecasting-API/README.md

 # Power Forecasting
 API for power forecasting models developed with CEVAC.
+This API is really two packages distributed in one repository.
+The `occupancy_forecasting` package was developed by [Helena Upshaw](mailto:hupshaw@clemson.edu), and it provides an interface for pretrained models that forecast occupancy in different buildings across Clemson University.
+The `power_forecasting` package was developed by [Cooper Sanders](mailto:cssande@clemson.edu), and provides a similar interface for power consumption.
+This API aims to be quick and intuitive to use, while being future proof and easily extensible.
 ## Installation
 `pip install git+https://gitlab.clemson.edu/cevac/research/cevac-forecasting-api.git@master`